mxagar/satellite_image_water_vectorizer/README.md

     NDVI = (NIR - Red) / (NIR + Red) = (B8 - B4) / (B8 + B4)
     NDWI = (Green - NIR) / (Green + NIR) = (B3 - B8) / (B3 + B8)

-However, in the case of the Scene 2, we don't have the Green band (B3) necessary to compute the NDWI; one workaround consists in using a shortwave infrared (SWIR) band (i.e., B11 or B12) and the near infrared band (B8 or B8A):
+In case we didn't have the Green band (B3) necessary to compute the NDWI we could use a shortwave infrared (SWIR) band (i.e., B11 or B12) and the near infrared band (B8 or B8A):

     NDWI = (NIR - SWIR) / (NIR + SWIR) (approx.)
     NDWI = (B8A - B12) / (B8A + B12) (approx.)
     NDWI = (B8A - B11) / (B8A + B11) (approx.)

-Unfortunately, that approximate NDWI is not very promising, i.e., only Scene 1 has good quality maps.
+However, that is not necessary in with the analyzed scenes.

 Steps implemented to achieve step 2: